RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-auth0.md

     {{<image filename="images/rc/saml/auth0_saml_15.png" alt="" >}}{{</image>}}

-3. Open the file in any text editor, and there are 2 pieces of information that you need to copy and mark down:
+3. Open the file in any text editor.
+Save the following text from the metadata:

     * **EntityID** : The unique name of the service provider (SP)